-Voice over IP (VoIP) systems provide facilities for setting up and managing voice communications based on one of two main protocols: H.323 [2] and SIP [3].
-H.323 is the most widely deployed standard in VoIP communications, but SIP is increasing in popularity due simplicity and corresponding ease implementation.
-With both types of system, endpoints or terminals, which may be physical phones (hardphones) or software programs executing on a general-purpose computer (softphones), send and receive RTP [4] packets that contain encoded voice conversations.
+Voice over IP (VoIP) systems provide facilities for setting up and managing voice communications based on one of two main protocols: H.323 [5] and SIP [6].
+H.323 is the most widely deployed standard in VoIP communications, but SIP is increasing in popularity due to its simplicity and corresponding ease of implementation.
+With both types of system, endpoints or terminals, which may be physical phones (hardphones) or software programs executing on a general-purpose computer (softphones), send and receive RTP [7] packets that contain encoded voice conversations.
 Since voice calls may be made between IP phones and phones on the Public-Switched Telephone Network (PSTN), gateways often perform transparent translation between IP and non-IP based networks.
-Such gateways may implement protocols for media gateway management such as MGCP [5] and MEGACO/H.248 [6].
+Such gateways may implement protocols for media gateway management such as MGCP [7] and MEGACO/H.248 [9].

 Within an H.323 network, an optional gatekeeper may be present.
 The gatekeeper performs several functions including authorizing network access, assisting in managing quality of service, and providing address-translation services.
-Also, multipoint conferences between three or more terminals or gateways may be managed by specialized controllers.
+Also, multipoint controllers may be present to manage multipoint conferences between three or more terminals or gateways.